What is a typical day for a Field Interviewer?

 How long is the training period?

-The initial training program is an intensive five-day program held in Philadelphia, PA.
+The initial training program is an intensive five-day program held near Philadelphia, PA.

 How soon can I start working?